GNOME/gtk/docs/reference/gtk/building.md

 depending on the build type used when calling *meson* to configure the build.

-### Debug builds

-GTK will enable debugging code paths in both the `debug` and `debugoptimized` build types.
-Builds with `buildtype` set to `debug` will additionally enable consistency checks on the internal state of the toolkit.

-It is recommended to use the `debug` or `debugoptimized` build types when developing GTK itself.
+GTK will enable debugging code paths, including consistency checks on the internal state of the toolkit, when using the `debug` build type.
+Other build types will disable debugging code paths and additional run time safeties, like checked casts for object instances.
+It is recommended to use the `debug` build type when developing GTK itself.
 Additionally, `debug` builds of GTK are recommended for profiling and debugging GTK applications, as they include additional validation of the internal state.

+All other build types are production build types and will disable debugging code paths and extra runtime safety checks, like checked casts for object instances.

 The `debugoptimized` build type is the default for GTK if no build type is specified when calling *meson*.

-### Release builds

-The `release` build type will disable debugging code paths and additional run time safeties, like checked casts for object instances.

-The `plain` build type provided by Meson should only be used when packaging GTK, and it's expected that packagers will provide their own compiler flags when building GTK.
-See the previous section for the list of environment variables to be used to define compiler and linker flags.
-Note that with the plain build type, you are also responsible for controlling the debugging features of GTK with `-DG_ENABLE_DEBUG` and `-DG_DISABLE_CAST_CHECKS`.

 ## Dependencies